-You will initially be introduced to a wide range of art disciplines with a view to specialization if you opt to continue study at Toihoukura in subsequent years.
-Successful completion of Te Pitau a Manaia | NZ Diploma in Ngā Toi entitles you to apply directly for Year Two of Te Toi o Nga Rangi | Bachelor of Maori Visual Arts at Toihoukura.
+You will be introduced to a wide range of art disciplines, with a view to specialisation if you opt to continue your Toihoukura journey.
+Toihoukura wānanga based delivery provides the opportunity to link past traditional practices whilst allowing scope for expression in a modern context.
+Successful completion of Te Pitau a Manaia | NZ Diploma in Nga Toi enables you to apply directly for Year Two of Te Toi o Nga Rāngi | Bachelor of Māori Visual Arts at Toihoukura.

-Pathway to degree and postgraduate studies:
+Pathway to postgraduate studies:

-- Te Toi o Nga Rangi | Bachelor of Maori Visual Arts
+- Te Toi o Nga Rangi | Bachelor of Māori Visual Arts

-- Te Hono ki Toi (Poutiri-a-Rangi) | Bachelor of Professional Creative Practice (Honours)
+- Te Hono ki Toi (Poutiri-a-Rangi) | Bachelor of Creative Practice (Honours) (Level 8)